dnlzrgz/fitchner/README.md

 ## Filter

-Filter is a function that receives an io.Reader from which to extract the HTML nodes.
+Filter is a function that receives an io.Reader from which to extract HTML nodes.

 ```go
 func Filter(r io.Reader, filters ...FilterFn) ([]*html.Node, error)